 Olive Oil (Olea Europaea) A key ingredient in a wide variety of soaps, creams, lotions, shampoos and other cosmetic products.
 Olive Oil, just on its own provides a wonderful moisturiser for the hair, skin, lips and nails.
 Olive Oils cosmetic properties were known to the ancient cultures around the Mediterranean, and addition to its health benefits, which they intuitively knew to be true.
 All of our Soaps are made with a blend of oils including Olive Oil.

 Panthenol (Panthenol D) This vitamin is often referred to as Pro-Vitamin B5.
 As it’s name indictates this ingredient contains Vitamin D. It has a syrupy texture and helps retain moisture in the skin.
-We use this in our Night Cream
+We use this in our Carrot and Avocado night cream

 Patchouli (Pogostemon Cablin) or Hippy Juice as it was often known, reminiscent of the 70’s Patchouli has a wonderful woody fragrance.
 Patchouli is an aromatherapy oil used for calming the nervous system and can even help with certain forms of depression.
-We use it in a blend with Sweet Orange and Ylang Ylang in our Night Cream, Facial Oil and Bath Bombs.
+We use it in a blend with Sweet Orange and Ylang Ylang in our Night Cream and Facial Oil.
 We also use Patchouli with Ylang Ylang in our Soap.

 Peppermint (Mentha Piperita) An uplifting oil with cooling and calming qualities, so it is little wonder we put this in our foot creams to help cool and sooth.
 We also make a Soap with Peppermint and Nettles